SergiSMJ/generator-ncumbraco-starterkit/README.md

 npm install -g generator-ncumbraco-starterkit
 ```

+## Get started

+- Go to your projects folder
+- Create a folder with your project name
-Then generate your new project:
+- Inside the folder execute this command for generate your new project:
 ```bash
 yo ncumbraco-starterkit
 ```